mindhivefi/ts-form-validation/README.md

 ## Using validator

-The whole validation is based on a type interface defined by you, whick will contain all the fields that are used in your form.
+The whole validation is based on a type interface defined by you, which will contain all the fields that are used in your form.
 This might be easier to explain with an example.
 Lets build a registration form:

 ### 1. Define the type for the form

-Define a interface which will contain all fields that are in your form:
+Define an interface which will contain all fields that are used in your form:

 ```typescript
 interface RegisterForm {